Not another WhatsApp group.

 Language, values, your kid’s stage and temperament, your own rhythm.
 The quiet things that turn "a mom nearby" into someone afín to you.

 One-to-one if a group feels like too much.
 A small pod.
 A bigger table when you’re ready.
-Every way in comes with a real first meetup — a café, a day, a yes.
+Every way in comes with a real first meetup.
 No "we should totally hang out someday."

 We match on more than postcode.

 Two minutes to tell us about your language, values, your kid’s stage, the rhythm of your days.
-Then we look for moms whose shape of life fits yours — not just the ones on your street.
+Then we look for moms whose shape of life fits yours, beyond your street.

 We make the first move.

-No swiping.
-No "hi" that leads nowhere.
-We suggest a small handful of moms on your wavelength and propose a real first meetup — 1:1 or a small group, a café nearby, a time that works.
-All you do is say yes.
+No swiping, no dead-end hellos.
+We suggest a small handful of moms on your wavelength and propose a real first meetup.
+One-on-one or a small group, a café nearby, a time that works.
+You just say yes.

 We keep the village warm.